 - Fig. A Check the drain valve and drain solenoid for proper operation. - B Disconnect the drain hose connected to drain line.
 If full flow of water comes out, the problem is in the main waste line.
 If water flow is slow, the problem is the accumulation of foreign materials between the drain valve and shell outlet of machine.
-Clean the valve body and remove any foreign objects found.
+Clean valve body of any foreign objects found.